rb83421/GoldenCheetah_Python_Chart_Wrapper/readme.md

 ```

 # Be creative :)
-some time you need special data you can implement this in the GC_wrapper function small exmaple is given below to get
+Sometimes you need special data you can implement this in the GC_wrapper functions.
+A small example is given below to get
 specific season metrics:
 ```python
 def seasonPmc(all=False, metric="TSS"):  # to get PMC data for any given metric